-- Provide documentation of education and experience for the qualifying Military Health Care Occupation.
-Documentation must be submitted to the Health Professions and Public Safety office at least one week before the start of challenge testing. - 2.
+- 1. Provide documentation of education and experience for the qualifying Military Health Care Occupation.
+Documentation must be submitted to the HP Office at least one week before the start of challenge testing. - 2.
 N112 course syllabus, content outline, bibliography, textbook lists and exam format description will be made available. - 3.
 In addition, study guides for the medication calculation exam and the challenge exam and will be available. - 4.
-Following review of the required documents, the veteran will be notified to proceed with the process for challenging N112. - 5.
-The challenge process must be completed in the following order:
+Following review of the required documents, the veteran will be notified to proceed with the process for challenging N112.

+5. The challenge process must be completed in the following order: